-Changes to the IR35 rules are coming into effect in April making medium and large companies responsible for accounting for a contractors’ tax and NI.
+Changes to the IR35 rules came into effect in April making medium and large companies responsible for accounting for a contractors’ tax and NI.

 Where a contractor provides their services through a Personal Service Company (PSC), from 6 April 2021 it is the responsibility of all medium and large private companies to assess a contractor’s employment status for tax purposes, with significant liabilities and penalties for getting it wrong.